zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/Domemaster3D Readme-Short.txt

     /Applications/Domemaster3D/docs/Maya_Examples/
     /opt/Domemaster3D/docs/Maya_Examples/

   Updated the Dome Diagnostics script to use Maya workspace based file paths.
-Added a "domeOpenVrayRenderLogFile();" function for opening the Vray for Maya render log file.
+Added a "domeOpenVrayRenderLogFile();" function for opening the V-Ray for Maya render log file.

-  Started improving the Domemaster3D/Vray for Maya integration.
+  Started improving the Domemaster3D/V-Ray for Maya integration.
 Added a new "VrayDomemaster3D.mod" Maya module file, updated the shelf tool items, and added new "VRay Domemaster3D" menu in the Maya Rendering menu set.

   Started improving the Domemaster3D/Arnold for Maya integration.
 Updated the "ArnoldDomemaster3D.mod" Maya module file, updated the shelf tool items, and added a new "Arnold Domemaster3D" menu in the Maya rendering menu set.